Skip to main content

 One music store has helped turn this challenging problem around with a simple and engaging solution.
 Cole’s Music, a school music dealer in Sewell, New Jersey saw the impact directly.

-LauraLee Houghton who, together with her father, owns Coles Music and their general manager, Russ Coleman, comment on the idea of including pBone as part of their beginning rental program.
+LauraLee Houghton who, together with her father, owns Coles Music and their general manager, Russ Coleman, comment on the idea of including pInstruments as part of their beginning rental program.

 Russ Coleman discusses the initial idea of renting pBones from Coles Music.